dhellmann/pymotw-3/source/site/index.rst

 ``easy-install.pth`` when it installs a package in development mode using ``python setup.py develop``.

-The function for extending :data:`sys.path` is public, and it can be used in example programs to show how the path configuration files work.
+The function for extending ``sys.path`` is public, and it can be used in example programs to show how the path configuration files work.
 Given a directory named ``with_modules`` containing the file ``mymodule.py`` with this ``print`` statement showing how the module was imported: